radiomicsgroup/SpinFlowSim/README.md

 # Installation
 </div>
 To obtain SpinFlowSim, make sure to install to your python environment the requirements listed above.
-Then simply clone:
+Then simply clone our code:

  ```sh
  git clone https://github.com/radiomicsgroup/SpinFlowSim